 Perfecting Composition

 The structure of a photograph, as we’ve noted, is one of the core concepts of visual attraction.
-By curving shadows to the most dominant features of your subject to practice hard light or deflecting the light source through soft light, you’re automatically queuing the viewer in on the structure and overall aesthetic.
+By curving shadows to accentuate the most dominant features of your subject, using dramatic lighting, or deflecting the light source for a softer look, you automatically draw the viewer into the structure and overall aesthetic.
 Your photos will appear more impactful and carefully crafted.

 In Conclusion

-In this article, we have not only learned the techniques to create hard light vs soft light but developed a deeper understanding of the difference between hard light and soft light.
+In this article, we have explored different lighting techniques and how they shape perception.
 The impact it has on audience perception and growth will overall make you a better photographer.
 With all these key factors in mind, a photo career is soaring.

 This article was so informative!
 I feel like I learned a lot about when and where to use both hard and soft lighting techniques